-Many large companies hire logo designers to come up with a great logo design.
+Many large companies hire logo designers to come up with creative logo design ideas.
 If you have the budget to do so, that’s great.
 But most small business owners, or solopreneurs, do not have room in their budget to hire a design agency, or freelance designer, when they are just starting out.
 If you find yourself in that position, the next best thing to do is to create your own logo.

 A brand is defined as a name, term, design, or other feature that distinguishes one seller’s product, business, or service from those of others.
 Your brand is not your logo.
 However, your logo is a symbol that represents your brand identity.
 For example, the brand “Nike” is a name known to represent athletic apparel and shoes.
 The Nike logo is the famous swoosh symbol.

-For more information on branding, read my post How to Build a Successful Brand.
+For more detailed information on branding, read my post How to Build a Successful Brand.

 While it helps to have a bit of artistic creativity on your side, you don’t have to be a designer or artist to create a logo.
 Determine what logos drew you in when you did your research.
 Are you drawn to images, text, certain fonts or colors?
 Keep track of those gut reactions and use them while following these basic logo design rules:

 Most, and often the best, logos are kept very simple.
-You might like a detailed illustration, but think about how that illustration might look blown up in size or scaled down.
-You will use your logo on all types of surfaces, so you want something that will size well.
-Details get lost when logos are shrunk.
+You might like a detailed illustration, but think about how that illustration will look blown up in size or scaled down.
+You may want to eventually use your logo on all types of surfaces.
+Therefore you want something that will size and scale well.
+Details often get lost when logos are shrunk.